 Usually, I’d insert something snarky here about how no, this app is not available for the third-generation Apple TV and never will be.
-But surprise, Amazon Prime Video is also available on the third-generation Apple TV, as demonstrated by Doug Miller on Twitter!
-Third-generation Apple TV buffs, your faith has been rewarded.
-And you have to wonder how long Amazon has been sitting on this app.
+But in a surprising move, Amazon has also released Amazon Prime Video for the third-generation Apple TV, as demonstrated by Doug Miller on Twitter!
+You have to wonder how long Amazon has been sitting on this app.

-However, signing in directly on the Apple TV isn’t the smoothest experience if you use two-step authentication.
-The smart way to sign into stuff on the Apple TV, if there’s no online activation feature, is to use the Apple TV Remote app (or Control Center widget), and copy your username and password from a password manager like 1Password and paste it into the Remote app.
-But Amazon switches away from the keyboard for the two-step code — you have to enter it by moving the cursor around the screen.
-It’s frustrating enough already, but to make things extra difficult, you only have a few seconds before the code changes.
+Alas, signing in directly on the Apple TV isn’t the smoothest experience if you use two-step authentication.
+The smart way to sign into accounts on the Apple TV, besides online activation, is to use the Apple TV Remote app (or Control Center widget), copying your username and password from a password manager like 1Password and pasting them into the Remote app.
+Unfortunately, Amazon prevents this by switching away from the keyboard for the two-step verification code — you have to enter it by moving the cursor around the screen.
+That’s frustrating enough, but worse, you have only a few seconds before the code changes.

-Although it offers access to content you’ve purchased from Amazon on other platforms, like every other iOS and tvOS app, you cannot purchase content directly from Amazon with the Apple TV app.
+Although it offers access to content you’ve bought from Amazon on other platforms, you cannot purchase content directly from Amazon within the Apple TV app.

 It isn’t always obvious how you add a title to your watchlist.
-Movies, like the above screenshot, provide a simple button to do so.
-But for TV shows, you have to navigate to its seasons list and then press and hold the touchpad to add the season to your watchlist.
-Why is it so awkward?
+Movies, like the above screenshot, provide a simple Add to Watchlist button.
+But for TV shows, you have to navigate to its season list and then press and hold the touchpad to add the season to your watchlist.
 Why not just put a button there?

-Amazon Prime Video supports both system-wide search and the TV app (leaving Netflix as the only major streaming service still holding out), but there are bugs.
-Since the Amazon Prime Video app supports both content included for free with your Prime subscription and content you can purchase from Amazon, it borks things up.
+Amazon Prime Video supports both system-wide search and the TV app, which leaves Netflix as the only major streaming service still holding out, but there are bugs.
+Since the Amazon Prime Video app supports both content included for free with your Prime subscription and content you can purchase from Amazon, Apple’s content-management framework gets confused.

-For example, if I search for “My Cousin Vinny,” click the Open In button, and choose Open in Prime Video, it takes me to a totally useless listing, since the movie isn’t available via Prime, nor can I purchase it from the page.
+For example, if I search for the movie “My Cousin Vinny,” click the Open In button, and choose Open in Prime Video, the Apple TV takes me to a useless listing.
+That movie isn’t available via Prime, nor can I purchase it on the Apple TV.
 Also, it was apparently directed by Fox, Fox, Fox, Fox (ad infinitum).